Nardin Academy president removed before resignation takes effect

 Betters' presidency brought widespread criticism during the 2022-23 school year from a majority of faculty in the high, lower and Montessori schools.
 Their concerns were reflected in letters to the board of trustees, which complained of a harsh and incommunicative management style.
 Faculty and alumni called for her resignation, which grew to include calls for board Chairwoman Tish Van Dyke to also resign.

-Nine of the trustees also called for Betters and Van Dyke to resign, a position joined in a letter by 22 former trustees.
-About 250 students and 30 faculty and staff members walked out earlier this spring over related concerns.
+Nine of the trustees also called for Betters, who was completing the second year of a three-year contract, and Van Dyke to resign, a position joined in a letter by 22 former trustees.
+About 250 students walked out earlier this spring in support of the faculty.

 The school's financial stability, too, was put at risk when the families of nearly 300 children withheld re-enrollment deposits for next school year.
 Many parents said they were waiting until they knew the status of the school's leadership as an already pushed-back June 1 deadline loomed.